-a.
-This can be done in two ways:

-1) Disengaged "AUTO" in one of the same ways it can be engaged and raise the hitch manually.

-2) Engage "END ROW" mode which will disengage "AUTO" and raise the hitch up and out of the ground.
-"END ROW" can be engaged in the following three ways:

-i.
-Using the tractor's VT selected the "END ROW" softkey.
+- a.
+This can be done in three different ways: - Disengage the "AUTO" using one of the methods of engaging it, and raise the hitch manually. - 2) Engage "END ROW" mode, which will disengage "AUTO," and then raise the hitch up and out of the ground.
+"END ROW" can be engaged in the following three ways: - i.
+Using the tractor's VT, select the "END ROW" softkey.

 ii.
-Using the tractor's VT selected and hold the raise hitch icon for three seconds.
+Using the tractor's VT, select and hold the raise hitch icon for three seconds.

 iii.
-Use the joystick based on which configuration is selected on the setting page.
+Use the joystick based on which configuration is selected on the settings page.